 - The Trope Naming film is Space Mutiny, which really beat this to death.
 Mike and the Bots practically made it a Drinking Game.
 Well, they couldn't drink, but they did shout "RAILING KILL!" every time one happened.MST3K features another railing kill in their treatment of The Deadly Bees, where the villain unleashes his deadly bees inside his home; in defense, the heroine starts a fire, driving the villain upstairs.
 He dies when he falls over the railing and into the inferno.
 Mike quips, "Well, now, you can't blame that on the bees."

 - In Tim Burton's Batman, gangster Jack Napier fires at Batman, who is intervening in the botched Axis Chemicals job.
 Batman deflects the bullet with his armored gloves; Napier gets hit by the deflected bullet (which goes through his face and ostensibly results in the nerve damage to his mouth that causes his permanent "smile"), tumbles over the railing in the typical way (taking a lot of steps to do so), and falls into a vat of acid (which permanently bleaches his skin).
 One quick trip to a back-alley plastic surgeon later, and Jack's dead...but The Joker lives.

 - This trope is common in Star Wars:

-- In A New Hope, several stormtroopers fall into the maintenance shafts of the Death Star when shot.
+- In A New Hope, a stormtrooper falls into the maintenance shaft of the Death Star when shot.

 - In Attack of the Clones, one of the Jedi in the arena battle is shot by Jango Fett and falls backward over the balcony railing.